tammergalal/katacoda-scenarios/canary-deploy-tracking/step2.md

-With all the necessary tooling setup and our deployment up and running, let's take a look at our application with Datadog's APM and Distrubuted Tracing.
+With all the necessary tooling setup and our deployment up and running, let's take a look at our application with Datadog's distributed tracing and APM.

-Let's start by waiting on our traces at <a href="https://app.datadoghq.com/apm/traces"> APM > Traces</a>.
-Once the traces start coming in you may need to wait about two minutes as Datadog's Autodiscovery feature picks up the traces that are coming in and populate the Services page.
+Navigate to <a href="https://app.datadoghq.com/apm/traces"> APM > Traces</a>, where traces should start flowing in within a minute.
+Once the traces start coming in you may need to wait about two minutes as Datadog's Autodiscovery feature picks up the traces that are coming in and populates the Services page.
 We can go to the <a href="https://app.datadoghq.com/apm/services"> APM > Services</a> page and you should see a list of the services that comprise Storedog once Autodiscovery has picked them up from traces.
 Change the timeline to `Past 15 Minutes` in the top right of the page, and now click the `advertisements` service.
 This will bring up a page showing many different aspects of our `advertisements` service including `Total Requests`, `Total Errors`, `Latency` and more.

 Looking at the latency for this service shows a staggering 2.5 second response time, for our customers that is an unacceptable lag.
 Looking down just below the `Latency Distribution` graph you should see the `Deployments` section.